Nursing Internships abroad

 Nursing Placements in Asia:

-In Sri Lanka: Volunteers will be working in the government hospitals and local health clinics in the Wadduwa area.
-You will be volunteering at the medical centres Monday to Friday from 10:00 to 16:00 PM helping and observing the local doctors.
+In Sri Lanka: Volunteers will be working in a large government hospitals in the Galle area.
+Your placement will be from Monday to Friday 10:00 to 16:00 PM helping and observing the local doctors.
 Evenings are free for you to relax or visit the local beaches.
 You will be living in a homestay and breakfast and dinner will be included.
 There is opportunity to run a health clinic at the Tsunami Housing area for the community living there.

 In Nepal: Volunteers will be working in local hospitals in the Kathmandu valley.
 The hospitals are busy and you will be working from Monday to Friday from 10:00 to 16:00 PM.
-You will stay with a host family and Breakfast and Dinner will be included.
-Medical health camps can be arranged in the local schools.
+You will stay with our volunteer house in Galle and Breakfast and Dinner will be included.

-In Cambodia: you will be placed in local hospitals where you will be working alongside local nurses in an area of your choice.
-Medical health camps can be arranged in the local schools.
+In Cambodia: you will be placed in local hospitals in Phnom Penh where you will be working alongside local nurses.
+This is one of our best midwifery programs!

 What Happens When I Arrive?

-Interns will be placed in either in shared housing or stay with a host family for the duration of the program.
-The community living is a concept of ours which gives volunteers and newcomers an easy way to meet people with the same life values, socialise outside of working hours, and make true friends for life.
-We promote our volunteering trips to people who are just like you; dedicated students or professionals who have a love of travel and enjoy learning about new cultures.
+Interns will be placed in either in shared housing for the duration of the program.
+The community living concept gives volunteers and newcomers an easy way to meet people with the same life values, socialise outside of working hours, and make true friends for life.
 Your shared room will have everything you need to be comfortable at the end of a long day, including access to your own clean bathroom.
-If you are placed with a host family, you will be able to enjoy a culturally immersive experience and get an authentic taste of local life in your chosen country.

 As well as arranging suitable accommodation for our volunteers, we also take care of daily meals.
-So you can relax knowing that you will be fed by your host, a local family which helps to bring money back into the local community, or by a local chef.
 You will also be assigned a local supervisor who will be your first port of call for anything you are unsure of.
-Plus your accommodation will be situated close to the volunteering base, so you will be able to get to and from work conveniently.
+Plus your accommodation will be situated so you will be able to get to and from work conveniently.